onaio/onadata/docs/data.rst

 Example XIV

-Query submissions collected on specific dates and edited on specifc date
+Query submissions collected on specific dates or edited on specifc date

 ::